ibm-cloud-docs/cloud-object-storage/libraries/java.md

 * `resume()`
 * `cancel()`

-There are no side-effects from calling either of the methods outined above.
+There are no side-effects from calling either of the methods outlined above.
 Proper clean up and housekeeping is handled by the SDK.
 {:tip}

 The following example shows a possible use for these methods: